This document provides general information only and may be subject to change at any time.

-The repurposing of Jabiru as a government services centre will include the NT Government providing funding for the planning and implementation of ongoing access to aviation services which are currently located on the Ranger Project Area and provided by ERA.
+The repurposing of Jabiru as a government services centre will include the Northern Territory Government providing funding for the planning and implementation of ongoing access to aviation services which are currently located on the Ranger Project Area and provided by ERA.

 The MoU Parties are considering the options to secure ongoing access to aviation services for Jabiru and Kakadu National Park.
 The optimum solution will depend on economic viability, the availability and access to land and the technical, economic and environmental impacts of the various options.

-As part of the rehabilitation requirement of the current sub-leases (refer Q12) some houses may require demolition as the most economic solution.
+As part of the rectification requirement of the current sub-leases (refer Q12) some houses may require demolition due to the state of disrepair.
 It is anticipated that approximately 10 properties may come under this category.

 Tenure, Leasing, and Access to Housing